AYMNrh/Deploy_Test/README.md

 # Deploy_Test
-this repo is used to deploy website tets
+this repo is used to deploy my website which shows my resume